marcjwilliams1/hscn_pipeline/README.md

 # Haplotype specific copy number in single cell whole genome sequencing

-This is a snakemake pipeline to produce estimates of haplotype specific copy number in single cells using [schnapps](https://github.com/shahcompbio/schnapps). schnapps takes as input total copy number estimates and per cell haplotype block counts as outputted from the Shah lab's [single cell pipeline](https://github.com/shahcompbio/single_cell_pipeline).
+This is a snakemake pipeline to produce estimates of haplotype specific copy number in single cells using [signals](https://github.com/shahcompbio/signals). signals takes as input total copy number estimates and per cell haplotype block counts as outputted from the Shah lab's [single cell pipeline](https://github.com/shahcompbio/single_cell_pipeline).
 If possible, it is advised to use the official realease and the steps outlined [here](https://github.com/shahcompbio/single_cell_pipeline/blob/master/docs/source/install.md).
 The official release will likely be more up to date and continue to have bug fixes.
 This pipeline is provided as a lightweight alternative to go along with the our paper (link), and for those with other technologies wanting to explore the code.

 ## Input files